AhmedFatir/ft_irc/README.md

 make bonus
 ./bot
 ```
 The bot takes its arguments from the .env file.
-You can change the values if necessary.
+You may modify the values if necessary.
 you can communicate with the bot using another client through PRIVMSG command like:
 ```bash
 privmsg bot :age 1996-10-09